MicrosoftDocs/customer-voice/fp-docs/define-who-can-respond-to-survey.md

 You can create two types of surveys:

--   Internal surveys to get responses about internal organization events such as an outing
+-   Internal surveys to get responses about internal organization events such as an outing.

--   External surveys to get responses from customers on things like case resolutions or order closures
+-   External surveys to get responses from customers on things like case resolutions or order closures.

 <!--note from editor: Confirming below paragraph--that it is correct that respondents sign in with Office credentials -->